athomasq/athomasq.github.io/categories/investing/pitch-me.md

 5️⃣ We do a **deep-dive meeting** during which you answer these questions.
 (Or you can answer them by email if you prefer).

-6️⃣ I pass, or I commit to invest, and you accept using the [YC handshake protocol](https://www.ycombinator.com/handshake/).
+6️⃣ I pass, or I commit to invest, and you accept using the [YC handshake](https://www.ycombinator.com/handshake/).

 7️⃣ You send me the **investment docs and wire instructions**; I sign them and wire the funds.

 <br/>

 *I try to keep on track with the above schedule, but sometimes things slip.
-If you don't hear from me for several days or weeks, please send me a nudge.*

-*Also, please send calendar invites with links or locations for all meetings.*
+If you don't hear from me for several days or weeks, please send me a nudge.
+Also, please send calendar invites with links or locations for all meetings.*

 <br/>